Form 5471: How US Citizens File a Foreign Corporation with the IRS

 It certainly creates a heavy paperwork burden, but there’s no reason you should be trying to hide any of this information in the first place since transparency is the key to freedom as a Nomad Capitalist.

-Who Has to File Form 5471?
+Who Must File Form 5471?

-US persons who are officers, directors, or shareholders in a foreign corporation are required to file Form 5471.
 A foreign corporation is a legal entity formed under the laws of a country other than the United States.

 Local laws do not determine whether or not an entity is classified as a corporation for US tax purposes; instead, US tax rules stipulate that any non-US entity will be classified as a corporation by default if all owners have limited liability.